Charity Edwards is unemployed and separated from her husband, raising four kids on a monthly income of $1,100.

 She gets another $419 a month in food stamps to help feed her two girls, ages 6 and 11, and her two boys, ages 15 and 17.

-"There's not money left to buy clothes," said Edwards, 38, of Everett.
+“There’s not money left to buy clothes,” said Edwards, 38, of Everett, Wash.

 Murray jumped into the latest food fray on Capitol Hill, where members of Congress are bickering over school lunch rules, including how much to spend on poor children and what foods would most benefit them.

-Eligible families those who qualify for free or reduced-price lunches during the school year would get the money for summer food in electronic benefit transfer cards.
-Whatcom County has 10,612 eligible children, according to Murray's office.
+Eligible families – those who qualify for free or reduced-price lunches during the school year – would get the money for summer food in electronic benefit transfer cards.
+(Benton County, Wash., has 17,617 eligible children, Thurston has 15,155, Franklin has 13,478 and Whatcom has 10,612, according to Murray’s office.)